Healing through trauma-informed Breathwork

 Emotional trauma isn’t only mental; it’s stored in the tissues of the body.
 This can show up as tightness in the chest, chronic fatigue, or unexplained physical symptoms.
 Breathwork can help loosen these stored emotions by creating space in the body and giving suppressed feelings a safe outlet.

 For example, Trauma Release Exercises (TRE) trigger natural tremors that help the body discharge tension.
-In one of my first sessions, my legs began to shake involuntarily.
-It felt awkward at first, but afterward, I experienced a release I hadn’t felt from talk therapy alone.
+In one of my first breathwork sessions, my legs began to shake involuntarily and I could feel a level of ‘release’ that I hadn’t let myself feel before.

 Symptom Changes Before and After Breathwork

 Based on reported experiences and emerging clinical studies, individuals often notice tangible shifts in both physical and emotional symptoms after just a few breathwork sessions.
+Many people report feelings of joy, resolution, and enlightenment after participating in breathwork sessions.
 Here’s a visualization of the most commonly cited changes:

 Chart showing symptom reduction after breathwork sessions

 Breathwork is not a standalone solution.
 Its strength lies in how it complements other therapies.
 After breathwork sessions, unresolved emotions may rise to the surface.
-Talking through them in therapy or journaling can make the difference between catharsis and confusion.
+Talking through them in therapy, processing them with a Somatic Practitioner or journaling can make the difference between catharsis and confusion.

 You might consider these integration practices: